Before and after the teachings

 -

-Students must participate in their initially assigned seminar group until their application is approved.
+Students must participate in their initially assigned seminar group until their application is approved by the administration.
+Teachers cannot approve students' request for change.

 - Should they have questions about this, refer bachelor students to SV-info (faculty webpage) and master students to the ISV administration (post@stv.uio).